rglara/StarTrekTimelinesSpreadsheet/docs/CONTRIBUTING.md

 ## Submitting changes

-Please send a [GitHub Pull Request](https://github.com/IAmPicard/StarTrekTimelinesSpreadsheet/pull/new/master) with a clear list of what you've done (read more about [pull requests](https://help.github.com/articles/about-pull-requests/)).
+Please send a GitHub Pull Request with a clear list of what you've done (read more about [pull requests](https://help.github.com/articles/about-pull-requests/)).

 Particularly looking for folks with frontend (HTML / CSS) experience.

 *Note:* I will not approve pull requests that automate any part of the game play.
-Not only would that be a violation of [Disruptor Beam's TOS](https://www.disruptorbeam.com/tos/), it would also enable cheating which I don't condone.
-Firstly, I'm a player of Star Trek Timelines and wand to enjoy the game as its authors intended for it to be enjoyed.
-Also, any feature that does not serve the primary purpose of helping with crew management will undergo heightened scrutiny.
+Not only would that be a violation of the game's terms of service, it would also enable cheating which I don't condone.
+Firstly, I'm a player of Star Trek Timelines and want to enjoy the game as its authors intended for it to be enjoyed.

 ## Statistics and algorithms